 This section details the five proposed HRIC services for implementation.
 All of them have been suggested at one time or another as potential features of a HRIC.
 Originally there were ten services under consideration, but the discussion at the stakeholder workshops and within the consortium suggested simplifying and concentrating the service portfolio.
-The five services finally selected correspond to the gaps and needs listed in Section 1.3.
-Issues around how such services might be organised, implemented and funded are discussed in Chapter 4 on implementation and sustainability.
+The five services finally selected correspond to the gaps and needs listed in Section 1.3, although the ordering of suggestions is different.
+Issues around how such services might be organised, implemented, and funded are discussed within Chapter 4 on implementation and sustainability.